Thokozile Malinga

-Valentia Thokozile Malinga (born 19 December 1974) is a South African politician and a Member of the National Assembly of South Africa from Mpumalanga.
+Valentia Thokozile Malinga (born 19 December 1974) is a South African politician and a former Member of the National Assembly of South Africa from Mpumalanga.
 She is a member of the African National Congress.

 Background

 Malinga has a matric certificate.
 She studied for a Bachelor of Arts in Education, but could not complete the degree.
 She is a former member of the mayoral committee in the Lekwa Local Municipality in Mpumalanga and a current member of the provincial executive committee of the African National Congress (ANC).
 She had previously been the branch secretary of the ANC's Johnny Mokoena branch, a sub-region convenor of the African National Congress Youth League, and a regional executive committee member and a regional working committee member of the ANC's Gert Sibande region in Mpumalanga.

 In 2014, she stood for election to the Mpumalanga Provincial Legislature as 26th on the ANC's list.
 She was not elected.
 Malinga then worked as an administrator at the ANC's Lekwa constituency office until 2016.